Top Manufactured and Mobile Home Markets Across the United States

 Our new “Top Mobile Home Markets” series will feature cities and regions with the most to offer potential home buyers.
 Our analysis will highlight key manufactured home market insights in the following three areas:

 - Manufactured Homes – volume, pricing, age

 - Mobile Home Parks – lot availability, community age where the homeowners might reside

 - Surrounding Market Area – accommodations, offerings from the entire city

 Series #1: Top Mobile Home Markets in the Southwest

 Our first installment of this series will profile mobile and manufactured home markets in the Southwest.
 This is a robust part of the country for factory-built homes of all kinds!

 So take a cruise through the southwest.
-And keep a look out for pending installments from Florida, the Great Lakes, the Atlantic seaboard and elsewhere.
+And keep a look out for upcoming breakdowns of top mobile home markets in Florida, the Great Lakes, the Atlantic seaboard and elsewhere.